-Calling your agent ten times a day is not recommended.
-But the frequency of telephone calls depends on the urgency and the details of the transaction.
-There are times emergencies arise -- perhaps you are down to the wire on closing and paperwork is missing or an unexpected lien popped up on the title work -- and those circumstances warrant more phone contact.
+Of course, calling your agent 10 times a day is not recommended.
+But things often move fast in this business.
+If you're in the middle of intense negotiations or an emergency has arisen—perhaps you are down to the wire on closing and paperwork is missing or an unexpected lien popped up on the title work—those circumstances warrant frequent phone contact.

 Establish a Communication Plan Early

-When you first meet with an agent, ask the agent when you should call and how often you can call.
+After you decide to engage an agent, discuss how, when, and how often to communicate.
 Set up the parameters in advance.
-Insist on initiating this conversation in the beginning of your relationship about how to best communicate, because it will avoid disappointments later on.
-You and your agent can decide on one or all of the following communication methods:
+You and your agent can decide on one or all of the following methods:

 - Face-to-face meetings.
-It's often easier to handle complex situations in person.
+Handling complex situations in person is often easier.

 Reasons to Call Your Agent

-If you spot a For Sale sign and want to know more about the property, you don't need to call the listing agent to get more information, because that's why you have hired an agent.
+So, if you spot a "for sale" sign and want to know more or see the property, you don't need to call the listing agent to get information.
+That's why you have hired an agent.
 For buyers, keeping your agent in the loop prevents procuring cause problems.
-For sellers, calling your agent about other listings prevents misunderstandings; besides, it's against the REALTOR® Code of Ethics to solicit another agent's listing.
+For sellers, calling your agent about other listings prevents misunderstandings; besides, it's against the Realtor's Code of Ethics to solicit another agent's listing.